jirotubuyaki/Jdmbs/README.md

 Figure 1.
 The relation of companies

 This package includes a Perl program in order to calculate a correlations of companies.
-Please change connect_companies parameters and use like below. output data is “data.csv” .
+Please change connect_companies parameters and use like below. output data is “data.csv”.

 ```
 > perl path.pl